Open Data Policy

 The Government of Ontario is committed to Open Data and Open Government and has drafted an Open Data directive for ministries and agencies.
 As an Agency of the Ontario Government, OTF is required to follow this Open Data directive.

-- OTF will provide to the Ontario government an up-to-date listing of all of its datasets and databases that:
+- OTF will provide to the Ontario government an up-to-date listing (‘Data Inventory’) of all of its datasets and databases.
+The Data Inventory:

-- the datasets to be released as open data
+- identifies the datasets to be released as open data.

-- OTF will publish its inventories on its website
+- OTF will publish its Data Inventory on its website.

 - All open data will be released at no cost to the user and under the Ontario Open Government Licence.

-- When newer or modified versions are published, the old version of the dataset will remain publically accessible in an archived format.
+- When newer or modified versions are published, the old version of the dataset will remain publicly accessible in an archived format.

-- In situations where active maintenance and update of a dataset is discontinued, the dataset description will be updated in the catalogue to reflect the “inactive” status, without restricting public access to the dataset.
+- In situations where active maintenance and updating of a dataset is discontinued, the dataset description will be updated in the Data Inventory to reflect the “inactive” status, without restricting public access to the dataset.

 Data: Facts, figures and statistics objectively measured according to a standard or scale, such as frequency, volumes or occurrences Data management.
 For the purpose of this Policy, refers to the identification and tracking of datasets, metadata, and databases (not to be confused with general records management).